iPhone Targeted Content

 EARTH

-• Lunar New Year: possibly the single most popular celebration on Earth.
+- Lunar New Year: possibly the single most popular celebration on Earth.
 While it originated in Asia and in the Middle East, it is observed by most people across the world.
 The exact date of the Lunar New Year depends on the region.
-In East Asia, it takes place on the new Moon of January of February, while other countries follow their own traditional lunisolar calendars, with Africa, Europe and the Americas being aligned on the USRE New Year, which itself is based on the Chinese New Year.
-Celebrating the Lunar New Year is a very Terran experience and a hallmark of first and second generation Earth immigrants on other worlds.
+In East Asia, it takes place on the new Moon of January or February, while other countries follow their own traditional lunisolar calendars, with Africa, Europe, and the Americas being aligned on the Chinese New Year.
+Celebrating the Lunar New Year is a very Terran experience and a hallmark holiday for first and second generation Earth immigrants on other worlds.

-• USRE Establishment Day: the only national holiday observed in the entirety of the USRE, this civic celebration commemorates the official foundation of the Union of Socialist Republics of Earth out of the Union of Socialist Republics, in the late Low Age, some two hundred years ago.
+- USRE Establishment Day: the only national holiday observed in the entirety of the USRE, this civic celebration commemorates the official foundation of the Union of Socialist Republics of Earth, in the late Low Age, some two hundred years ago.
 It takes place on October 1st.
 While it is a festive day in the USRE heartlands of India, complete with fireworks and dances, outer USRE citizens only pay lip service to the celebration.
 It is custom to weave a sky lantern with the USRE emblems and let it drift in the autumn wind.

-• Laniakea National Day: the national holiday of Laniakea, due to the more centralized nature of the Pan-Pacific State, is vastly more followed than the USRE Establishment Day.
-Each year on November 2nd and 3rd, parades, speeches and concerts in the great cities of the Pacific mark the birth of the Republic of Laniakea.
+- Laniakea Founding: the national holiday of Laniakea, due to the more centralized nature of the Pan-Pacific State, is vastly more followed than the USRE Establishment Day.
+Each year on November 2nd and 3rd, parades, speeches, and concerts in the great cities of the Pacific mark the birth of the Republic of Laniakea.
 It is considered good practice, albeit not always culturally enforced, to spend the second day visiting elderly relatives.
-In times of tension with the USRE or the Moon Communes, this day might include military parades, albeit they haven't been organized in more than a century.
+In times of tension with the USRE or the Moon Communes, the Founding might include military parades, albeit they haven't been organized in more than a century.
 The address of the President of Laniakea, at the end of the second day, is the most followed multimedia event on Earth.

-• Second Anabasis Day: this USRE celebration commemorates the armistice of the last continental war on Earth, at the end of the Low Age.
+- Second Anabasis Day: this USRE celebration commemorates the armistice of the last continental war on Earth, at the end of the Low Age.
 It centres around the striking figure of USRE tanks stopping by the Atlantic shore, at the end of an odyssey that brought them all the way from Kandahar, Afghanistan.
-Europeans that live by the shores gather on the beaches at twilight on May 16th and paint the rusty armoured vehicles in bright colours.
+Europeans that live by the shores gather on the beaches at twilight on May 16th and paint rusty wrecks in bright colours.

-• Week of Remembrance: a sombre celebration, generally held during the first week of March.
-It is dedicated to remembering all of the species, ecosystems and geosystems lost during the industrial age and beyond.
-Many Terrans know it as the day where they use to visit the local museums, daydreaming in front of the representations of species lost to climate change -- from emperor penguins to skylarks and bees.
+- Week of Remembrance: a sombre celebration, generally held during the first week of March.
+It is dedicated to remembering all the species, ecosystems and geosystems lost during the industrial age and beyond.
+Terrans visit the local museums, daydreaming in front of the representations of species lost to climate change — from emperor penguins to skylarks and bees.

 SOLAR SYSTEM

-• Season of Fog: a week-long celebration that mostly takes place on Lakshmi's continent, the most populated landmass on Elora.
-It correlates with an hemisphere-wide weather phenomenon, where the southward movement of polar winds clashes with the warm seas and surrounds the shorelines in thick, cold fog.
-It is a week of strangeness and license, where Elorans connect with the natural weirdness of their planet.
+- Season of Fog: a week-long celebration that mostly takes place on Lakshmi's continent, the most populated landmass on Elora.
+It correlates with a hemisphere-wide weather phenomenon, where the southward movement of polar winds clashes with the warm seas and surrounds the shorelines in thick, cold fog.
+It is a week of strangeness and licence, where Elorans connect with the natural weirdness of their planet.
 The first and second days are dedicated to cooking traditional Eloran bread and getting dressed for the rest of the holidays.
 The third and fourth days involve long walks in the deep forests and whispering to the trees.
 The fifth and sixth day see Elorans donning strange, often morbid costumes, knocking on each other's doors and solving cryptic riddles in exchange for pastries.
-On the seventh day, a great bonfire is lit, and the Moth is celebrated.
+On the seventh day, great bonfires are lit, and the Moth is celebrated.
 No one knows what the Moth is or who had this idea in the first place.

 REST OF HUMAN SPACE

-• Day of the Pleiades: a commemoration of the arrival of Phi Clio station in the Pleiades, which marked the beginning of the Irenian civilization in a remarkable achievement -- a single-way FTL jump of an O-Neill cylinder over four hundred lightyears.
+- Day of the Pleiades: a commemoration of the arrival of Phi Clio station in the Pleiades, which marked the beginning of the Irenian civilization and a remarkable achievement — the single-way FTL jump of an O-Neill cylinder over four hundred lightyears.

 All content in the Starmoth Blog is © Isilanka